- Home to LMIC

 NAICS Sector 61

-The number of workers within the Educational Services sector increased throughout 2015, expanding by 142 workers (3.8 percent).
-All categories except one in this sector had employment growth.
-The 2015 average number of workers within Educational Services settled at 3,837.
-While worker numbers increased steadily, average annual pay increased slightly, up $81 (0.3 percent), to a 2015 annual average of $30,124.
+The number of workers within the Educational Services industry decreased throughout 2016, diminishing by 60 workers (-1.6 percent).
+All categories except one in this subsector had employment losses.
+The 2016 average number of workers within Educational Services settled at 3,777.
+While worker numbers steadily decreased, average annual pay raised slightly, $176 (0.6 percent) for a 2016 annual average of $30,300.

-The Educational Services sector includes establishments that provide instruction and training in a wide mixture of subjects.
-This instruction and training is provided by specialized establishments, such as schools, colleges, universities and training centers.
+The Educational Services sector comprises establishments that provide instruction and training in a wide assortment of subjects.
+This instruction and training is provided by specialized establishments, such as schools, colleges, universities, and training centers.
 These establishments may be privately owned and operated for profit or not for profit, or they may be publicly owned and operated.
 They may also offer food and accommodation services to their students.

-Educational Services are usually provided by teachers or instructors who explain, demonstrate, supervise and direct learning.
-Instruction is conveyed in diverse settings, such as educational institutions, the workplace or the home through correspondence, television, the internet or other electronic and distance-learning methods.
+Educational services are usually delivered by teachers or instructors who explain, demonstrate, supervise and direct learning.
+Instruction is conveyed in distinct settings, such as educational institutions, the workplace or the home through correspondence, television, the Internet or other electronic and distance-learning methods.
 All industries in the sector share this cohesion of process, namely labor inputs of instructors with the requisite subject matter expertise and teaching ability.

-The Educational Services sector has one subsector, which is also titled Educational Services (NAICS 611).
+The Educational Services industry has one subsector, which is also entitled Educational Services (NAICS 611).
 The level and structure of training can vary depending on its purpose.
 For instance, it can be formal, such as that provided by secondary schools, colleges, universities and professional schools.
-These institutions correspond to a recognized series of formal levels of education designated by diplomas, associate and bachelor’s degrees, and higher degrees.
+These institutions correspond to a recognized series of formal levels of education designated by diplomas, associate degrees and bachelors and higher degrees.
 Less formal venues include seminars, sport camps or a specific computer software package.
 Establishments offering this type of training may grant certificates or licenses.
 Establishments that manage schools and other educational establishments on a contractual basis are classified in this subsector if they both manage the operation and provide the operating staff.
-Such establishments are classified based on the type of facility managed and operated.
+Such establishments are classified in the educational services subsector based on the type of facility managed and operated.

-Educational Services is widely considered a counter-cyclical sector.
-Typically, when the economy is doing poorly and unemployment is rising, more working adults, as their career prospects start to dim, decide to upgrade their education.
-This leads to higher enrollment and increased profit at schools.
-Please note that traditional undergraduate education for young students is generally non-cyclical.
+Educational Services is widely considered a counter-cyclical industry.
+That is to say, typically, when the economy is doing poorly and unemployment is rising, more working adults, as their career prospects start to dim, decide to upgrade their education.
+This, in turn, leads to higher enrollment and increased profit at the schools.
+We note that traditional undergraduate education for young students is generally non-cyclical.
 Culinary arts schools, however, can be labeled as moderately cyclical.
 Also, certain types of educational institutions do perform largely in sync with the broader economy.
-For example, providers of information technology instruction benefit during good economic times, when companies are likely to boost related investment.
+For example, providers of information technology instruction benefit in good times, when companies are likely to boost related investment.

-Education is important, as the amount and type of education individuals receive is shown to have a major influence on both the types of jobs obtained and corresponding earnings.
-Lifelong learning is important in acquiring new knowledge and upgrading skills, particularly in this age of rapid technological and economic changes.
-The Educational Services sector includes a variety of institutions that offer academic education, career and technical instruction, and other education and training to millions of students each year.
+Although the educational services employment diminished some in 2016, education remains important, as the amount and type of education individuals receive is shown to have a major influence on both the types of jobs obtained and corresponding earnings.
+Lifelong learning is important in acquiring new knowledge and upgrading skills, as well as developing values, beliefs and habits, particularly in this age of rapid technological and economic changes.
+The educational services industry includes a variety of institutions that offer academic education, career and technical instruction, and other education and training to millions of students each year.

 Health Care and Social Assistance